Top 10 Best Anime Like Violet Evergarden

 • Author: Kore Yamazaki

-• Genre: Dark fantasy, Mystery, Slice of Life
+• Genre: Dark Fantasy, Mystery, Slice of Life

 • Episodes: 24

 After being abandoned and sold as a slave, Chise Hatori, a 15-year-old girl, searches frantically for a place to call home.
 Elias, an odd man, purchases her as his bride.
 Later, she is transported to England, where she learns about magic and begins to learn more about herself in a world of talking animals, dragons, and fantastic creatures.
-Violet and Chise seem to have a lot in common, appearance-wise and also similar in age.
-Both animes deal with the topic of finding love.

 3. Maquia: When the Promised Flower Blooms